pingcap/docs-cn/faq/manage-cluster-faq.md

 ### How to back up data in TiDB?

-Currently, for the backup of a large volume of data (more than 1 TB), the preferred method is using [BR](/br/backup-and-restore-overview.md).
+Currently, for the backup of a large volume of data (more than 1 TB), the preferred method is using [Backup & Restore (BR)](/br/backup-and-restore-overview.md).
 Otherwise, the recommended tool is [Dumpling](/dumpling-overview.md).
 Although the official MySQL tool `mysqldump` is also supported in TiDB to back up and restore data, its performance is no better than BR and it needs much more time to back up and restore large volumes of data.

 For more FAQs about BR, see [BR FAQs](/br/backup-and-restore-faq.md).

+### How is the speed of backup and restore?

+When [BR](/br/backup-and-restore-overview.md) is used to perform backup and restore tasks, the backup is processed at about 40 MB/s per TiKV instance, and restore is processed at about 100 MB/s per TiKV instance.